You don’t believe the same things anymore,

 Leaving the system didn’t erase the patterns it trained into you.

-they were learned deeply because they kept you safe and helped you belong.
+were learned deeply because they kept you safe and helped you belong.

 So of course your body still reacts.

-So of course self-trust feels unfamiliar.
+So self-trust feels unfamiliar.

-So of course decisions feel scary.
+And decisions feel scary.

 This isn’t because you’re weak.